 How many points should I save for this course?

 The course is by application only.
 You do not need to use your points to bid on this course.

 In the spring, the course is open to first- and second-year MBA students and MAM students.
 In the fall, the course is open to second-year MBA students and incoming MAM students.

 When are applications due?

-For Spring 2020, the application deadline is November 19, 2019.
-Applications will become available on November 5, 2019.
-Please don’t wait until the last minute to apply.
-We appreciate and note early applications.
+Applications will be made available on November 5th and are due by Thursday, November 19th Please don’t wait until the last minute to apply; we appreciate and note early applications.

 What are some tips to strengthen my application?